In his doctoral thesis, Håvard Myklebust demonstrated how to capture skiers' technique outside of the laboratory.

 "Repeated measurements over time provide us with data that can be compared to performance variations.
 In this manner, we are able to identify what would be the optimal technique for every skier," says Myklebust.

 There is considerable variation between skiers but he found some general tendencies.
 Increased cycle length and lowered cycle frequency would lead to improved performance.
-Cycle length is the distance traveled on one ski between pole-plants (cf. illustration).
+Cycle length is the distance travelled on one ski between pole-plants (cf. illustration).
 Improved balance is required to extend the glide phase on one ski.
 Previous studies have found higher-ranked skiers to use a longer cycle length, but this study is the first to demonstrate the correlation between cycle length and individual performance.
 Elite skiers displayed better coordination of movements with longer glide length, less fatigue and improved performance (cf. illustration).

 Technique differences between on-snow skiing and roller skiing